Travel details

 -

-The Three Beauties (Üç Güzeller) is a popular spot where three strange rock formations stand side by side as if huddled together.
+The Three Sisters Rocks (Üç Güzeller) is a popular spot where three rock formations stand side by side as if snuggling together.

 Each is likened to a sister and is cherished as a symbol of Cappadocia.